microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md

     ![Screenshot showing how to create the GitHub PAT](./img/github_PAT6.png)

-  - Assign "Read and write" permissions for your fork of the jumpstart-agora-apps repo.
-The PAT should have read and write permissions for the following operations: Actions, Administration, Contents, Pull Requests, Secrets, Workflows.
+  - Assign the "Read and write" permissions for your fork of the _jumpstart-agora-apps_ repo.
+The PAT should have read and write permissions for the following operations: Actions, Administration, Contents, Pull Requests, Secrets, and Workflows.

     ![Screenshot showing how to create the GitHub PAT](./img/github_PAT7.png)